In this guide, we will be covering everything you need to know about photography keywords.

 While unlike the top of funnel stage where you could produce blog content to have a chance at ranking for those keywords, your best bet when it comes to showing up in the consideration stage for your target audience is to ensure that you are listed somewhere on these directories.

-So for example, if I clicked into that Yelp or Expertise.com article, you should be on that list.
+So for example, if I clicked on that Yelp or Expertise.com article, you should be on that list.
 Now, in order to actually get on those lists, you have to go to the directory and see how you get on it.

 For example, if it’s Yelp, just ensure that you have a Yelp business profile and that your location is set as Los Angeles and that you get good reviews.
 If it’s another site like Expertise.com, then try reaching out to them stating that you are a Los Angeles photographer and that you would like to be considered for their list.